Captain Creek, Queensland: Geography

-The predominant land use is grazing on native vegetation.
+The predominant land use is grazing on native vegetation, but rural residential housing is increasing.

 History

 The locality presumably takes its name from the creek which rises in the north of the locality and is a tributary of Oyster Creek which exits to the south-west to Taunton and Round Hill.
 It is ultimately a tributary of Baffle Creek which enters the Coral Sea between the localities of Rules Beach and Mullet Creek.